comychitz/intro_to_programming/README.md

 by the starting tag `/*` and ending where the next `*/` is found.
 Comments are very useful for documenting the code and usually encouraged for documenting a function or a class' purpose.
-Let's look at what our `doubleValue` function would look like if it were commented.
+Let's look at what our `doubleValue` function would look like if it were documented with some comments.
 ```c++
 /*
  * Take an integer input and return its value doubled.